 University partnership logos

 Partnerships with the university take on many forms.
-For the highest-profile partnerships approved at an institutional level, a wordmark is established by the Hub.
+For the highest-profile partnerships approved at an institutional level, a wordmark is established by Enterprise Brand Strategy and Management.
 Below are examples of endorsed partnership wordmarks.

 In the standard institutional partner lockup, the two brands are divided by a simple vertical line.
 The partner logo is always placed to the left, to be read first.